Ananycodes/parallaxEffect/README.md

-# parallaxEffect
+# parallax-effect
-parallax effect is a frontend effect which uses the concept of z-index
+This website will show you parallax effect which is created because of translating images in z-axis at by different distances.